 Neave had nearly finished running through the entire clearing, but then he paused.
 Those words kept echoing through his mind, again and again, and again...

-If he ever had the opportunity to strategically retreat when fighting the demons, he would have taken it immediately.
+He would have taken it immediately if he ever had the opportunity to strategically retreat when fighting the demons.

 So why was he hesitating now?

 His heart pounded out of his chest.
 Every bit of his mind and body screamed at him to run the hell away and not look back.
 Why take the risk?
 There were over half a dozen silver path cultivators on his tail.

 Well, he could get more powerful in the meantime.

 What if they bring backup?
 What if they come with someone on the golden path?